The Foster Program

 - Mail it to the County Animal Shelter you want to work with.

-- If your application is approved, you will be placed on the Tweenie Foster list.
+- If your application is approved, you will be placed on the Foster list.

-If I want to adopt the kitten(s) I fostered, how can I do that?
+If I want to adopt the Foster Pet I fostered, how can I do that?

-- Remember, the kittens belong to County Animal Services until adopted.
+- Remember, the animals belong to County Animal Services until adopted.

-- Return the kittens to the shelter for altering.
+- Return the Foster Pet to the shelter for altering.

 - Pay the adoption fee.

-- Take home your new kitten(s) when they are ready!
+- Take home your new Family Member when they are ready!

-There may be rare times, due to unforeseen circumstances that the foster parent will be notified they must return their kittens back to the shelter immediately.
-Failure to do so will result in the foster parent losing the right to care for any other tweenies.
+There may be rare times, due to unforeseen circumstances that the foster parent will be notified they must return their Foster Pet back to the shelter immediately.
+Failure to do so will result in the foster parent losing the right to care for any other foster animals.